deasway/junior-design-project/README.md

 ### Known bugs and defects
 * Out of the 700 or so terms, a select handful of them may have errors in their data.
 This only happens with terms with only a few occurrences throughout all of history.
 These faulty terms are being removed as they are found.
 * The database we are using to fetch the application data caps at 10 GB of downloads per month, after which the app will no longer work properly.
+* Sometimes the table of contents does not load.
+Refreshing the page once or twice solves this problem.

 ### April 14, 2019
 ### New Software Features